shogerr/bluprntr/README.md

 npm start
 ```

-Now as you browse Bluprnt classes, the videos you watch will be downloaded to your home directory or what has been set with `BLUPRNTR_DOWNLOAD_PATH`.
+Now as you browse Bluprint classes, the videos you watch will be downloaded to your home directory or what has been set with `BLUPRNTR_DOWNLOAD_PATH`.

 ### Set Download Path